 Within the Education Office are the placement administrators who monitor all of the B.Ed, B.Oid, ECE, PDEFE and Ed Studies placement arrangements.
-Also located in the office is the International Office, which manages our Erasmus, IFP and other programmes and the administrators are there to offer support to our international students. .
+Also located in the office is the International Office, which manages our Erasmus, IFP and US Study Abroadprogramme and the administrators are there to offer support to our international students.